Vegan Thumbprint Cookies

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

-You don’t even need a special occasion to enjoy these vegan cookies!
-With six simple ingredients, these cookies come together quickly for whenever you want a sweet treat without much effort.
+There’s no need for eggs or dairy—just a few plant-based swaps to keep them soft and delicious.
+Whether you’re baking for a special occasion or just want a sweet snack, these cookies are a great choice.
 They’re also great for including kids in the kitchen!
 Shaping, pressing, and filling the cookies is a fun activity for the whole family.

-More of my favorite cookies to share with friends and family are these award-winning vegan oatmeal cookies that are chewy, almost caramel-y, and perfect for any celebration.
-No one can resist these melt-in-your-mouth Mexican wedding cookies, or these super easy vegan sugar cookies (use heart-shaped cookie cutters for Valentine’s Day!) either.
+You won’t want to miss more of our favorite cookie recipes to share with friends and family, such as these award-winning, chewy vegan oatmeal cookies, Mexican wedding cookies, these super easy no-bake chocolate cookies, and vegan sugar cookies (use heart-shaped cookie cutters for Valentine’s Day!)
 For a really special occasion, you can’t beat these lovely edible flower cookies.
-Or if you want something that can be eaten straight from a spoon, try this edible peanut butter cookie dough.
+Or if you want something that can be eaten straight from a spoon, try this edible peanut butter cookie dough!

 Hands holding a heart shaped vegan thumbprint cookie.